-Prerequisite: Acceptance into the Dental Hygiene program and proof of current American Heart Association CPR certification.
-This course will provide foundational knowledge for performing clinical skills on patients, preparing the student for overall patient care in the clinical setting including use of basic dental equipment, patient assessment, documentation, patient education, preventative treatment, oral hygiene recommendations and Emphasis is on principles, procedures, and auxiliary procedures. professionalism for performing comprehensive oral preventative and therapeutic care.
-Under the direction of an instructor, students integrate hands-on skills with entry-level critical thinking and problem-solving skills.
-Clinical experiences are unpaid external learning experiences.
+Prerequisite: Acceptance into the Dental Hygiene program.
+This course will introduce theories, rationales, and foundational knowledge for performing basic dental hygiene skills by preparing the student for overall patient care in the clinical setting.
+This will include the use of basic dental equipment and instruments, patient assessment, treatment planning, documentation, patient education, preventative treatment, oral hygiene instruction, and supportive procedures.
+Emphasis is on the principles, procedures, and professionalism used when performing comprehensive oral preventative and therapeutic care.
+Under the direction of the course instructor, students will apply these newly-learned principles in a clinical setting, offering the opportunity to integrate hands-on skills with entry-level critical thinking and problem-solving skills.